Aid Application Information

 Verification means that you must confirm income and demographic elements that were reported on your FAFSA.
-You must do this by submitting authorizing the IRS Data Retrieval Process, by submitting particular documents, and/or completing worksheets.
+You must do this by submitting a correction to your FAFSA, authorizing the IRS Data Retrieval Process, by submitting particular documents, and/or completing worksheets.
 Dependent undergraduates will likely need to include parental information.
 Further information can be found on our Verification Information and Forms page.

 Where can I locate my Selective Service information?

 Selective Service information can be obtained by visiting the Online Verification at the Selective Service System website.

 There is a question on the FAFSA about being convicted for the possession or sale of illegal drugs while I was receiving federal student aid.
 How should I answer it?

 As with all questions on the FAFSA, answer truthfully.
 A student convicted of any offense, during a period of enrollment for which he or she is receiving Title IV student aid, under any federal or state law involving the possession or sale of illegal drugs, will lose eligibility for Title IV, HEA grant, or loan assistance per HEA 484(r)(1); 20 U.S.C.
 1091(r)(1).
 If a student loses aid eligibility due to such a conviction, the student will be notified in writing the effective date of the loss and how the student can regain eligibility.
 If this pertains to you, complete and submit the FAFSA and the Department of Education will mail a worksheet to you to help you determine if your conviction affects your aid eligibility.
 If you have any questions about this topic, please call 800/433-3243 for assistance.